t1modo/Portfolio/README.md

 ## 📍 Home

 Welcome to my personal portfolio website.
-Here, you'll find an overview of my professional background, experience, and a collection of projects that I've worked on.
+Here, you'll find an overview of my professional background and experiences.
 I'm passionate about building user-friendly web applications and solving complex data problems.
 Feel free to browse through the sections to learn more about me!

 ## 🧑‍💻 About Me